-Do you know that storm drains empty into our local rivers and streams?
+Did you know that storm drains empty unfiltered water into our local rivers and streams?

 During rain storms, the excess flow of water from our streets, roads and sidewalks finds its way into our local waterways.
 Clear storm drains prevent local flooding, but unfortunately, more than excess water makes its way down the drains.